wentout/eslint-plugin-no-arrow-this/README.md

 ## Proposal

 This is a [eslint](https://eslint.org/) plugin for warning "this" keyword inside of arrow functions.
+The key is about to get rid of using `this` in sort of `global` context.

 For example, you have a code with regular function: